 Sometimes an adult tooth will come through before the baby tooth has fallen out.
 If the baby tooth does not fall out within three months, see your pediatric dentist for a consult.

-One of the most common questions from parents is, “What age do I take my child to their first dentist appointment?”
-Rule of thumb is, “The first visit by the first birthday”.
-The American Dental Association and American Academy of Pediatric Dentistry recommend your child visit a pediatric dentist when their first tooth comes in.
+Parents have many dental questions and inquiries for their infants and kids.
+One of the most common pediatric dental questions from parents is, “What age do I take my child to their first dentist appointment?”
+The rule of thumb is to take your child for their first dental appointment by their first birthday.
+Of course, this can vary based on your country of residence and the area you live in.
+Unfortunately, many countries lack proper access to dental care for children and adults.
+The American Dental Association (ADA) and American Academy of Pediatric Dentistry recommend your child visit a pediatric dentist when their first tooth comes in.

 Remember, baby teeth can get cavities just like adult teeth can.
 Seeing a pediatric dentist should be done to help prevent any further oral complications.

 Local Wisdom Teeth Chatting and Discussing Third Molars Eruption During Teenage Years